 Can we also mention the crazy paintings of Nina?
 That’s ALL her mom paints?!
 That’s downright fucked up, you guys.

-When you combine Nina’s health diagnosis with her disgusting mother and the intense pressure of the lead role in Swan Lake, the story goes like this:
+When you combine Nina’s health diagnosis with her repulsive mother and the intense pressure of the lead role in Swan Lake, the story goes like this:

-Some circumstances are known to be real because they are validated by other people.
+Some circumstances are known to be real because they are validated by other people in the story.
 Nina does get the leading role.
 Her teacher does try to seduce her.
 Lily does take Nina out to dinner.
 That’s when things derail.
 Although drug naysayers would blame Molly for this, Nina showed signs of a frayed psyche before Lily ever laced her drink with fun stuff (don’t do drugs).

 Enter, Nina’s mom.
 The matron of Nina’s world has been sexually abusing her for a long time; stunting Nina’s growth in childhood, Nina’s mom is possessive and toxic.
 She does not want her daughter to succeed.

 Thus, when Nina has trouble with the black swan, it consumes her.
-She suffocates under the weight of embracing her sexuality because for Nina, sex is very scary.
+She suffocates under the weight of reckoning with her sexuality because for Nina, sex is scary.
 She is confused because her first encounter with sex might have been via the inappropriate touch of her mother.
 Unable to distinguish her own normal sexuality from her mother’s perversion, Nina capsizes.

-No, Nina has already stabbed herself with a piece of the mirror and as she dies, she fills in the blanks of the story; she dances the black swan flawlessly.
-She kisses her teacher passionately.
+No, Nina has already stabbed herself with a piece of the mirror and as she dies, she fills in the blanks of the story as she wishes it were told; she dances the black swan flawlessly.
+She kisses her teacher.
 She flees the clutches of her mother.